 These days, opinions are everywhere and everyone has one.
 Do we listen to this voice or that?
-I find it hard to know and see the truth at times.
+With so many, I find it hard to know and see the truth at times.
 I have to remember God’s Word never fails.

-For some, last week gave much pause.
-After the initial shock, it gave us time to think.
-Time to pray, and a time to rest in God, knowing that our assurance comes from Him, alone.
+For some, January 6th gave much pause.
+After the initial shock, time allowed resolution.
+It gave us time to think and pray and time to rest in God, knowing that our assurance comes from Him, alone.

-For others, confusion prevails and chaos mingles among the doubt hovering within minds.
-Fear penetrates and filters common conversations.
+For others, confusion prevails and hatred filters common conversations.
 A real agitation exists and the peace of God seems short changed.

 Know this, He is the Master of the universe.
 Nothing has changed.
 His Word is Truth and states that “Jesus is the same yesterday, today, and forever” (Hebrews 13:8, NLT).
 Jesus prevails.
 He sits on the right hand side of the Throne of God (Colossians 3:1, NLT).
 He is the Almighty King of all kings and LORD of all lords.
 He is the ALPHA and OMEGA, the Beginning and the End, who is and who was and who is to come (Revelations 1:8, NKJV).
 Jesus is everything, and in Him we can put our complete trust.